• Skip to primary navigation

 Jump to Recipe

-Then you have to try these delicious, chewy Honey Cookies!
+Looking for a unique sugar cookie recipe?
+You'll love these delicious, chewy Honey Cookies!
 This easy recipe is an old fashioned, family favorite that comes straight from my mom's cookbook!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Do you have any holiday recipes that transport you right back to your childhood?
-These Honey Cookies are one of mine!
+These Honey Cookies are one of mine ...
+I have so many memories of making this holiday treat with my mom when I was a kid!

 My mom made these Honey Sugar Cookies every Christmas without fail.
-They were her favorite, and of course, the rest of my family loved them ... and you will, too.
+They were her favorite, and of course, the rest of my family also loved them ... and you will, too.

-These cookies are so chewy and delicious, and with their colorful sprinkles, they make one festive Christmas cookie.
+With their colorful sprinkles, this is one festive Christmas cookie.
 Don't let that stop you from making them anytime of year though!
+This is a truly unique cookie recipe that you're sure to cherish just as much as I do.

 These Honey Cookies were a favorite in my family, but I don't remember my mom ever making those Pecan Honeymoon Squares ... ha!